 Glassdoor Customer Service

 Glassdoor provides customer support by having you fill out a form online.
-You can also contact them by phone.
+You can also contact representatives by phone.
 Job seekers are not provided with an option to call.
-They can fill out a form or use the help topics only.
+Glassdoor does provide an online form that users can complete to get a response to their inquiries.

-If you linger on the Glassdoor site “For Employers” page long enough, a Chatbot will pop up.
-However, it appears not to respond to questions outside its programming; instead, it will set up a sales call or redirect you to the website for an answer.
-It’s not a very helpful Chatbot.
+If you linger on the Glassdoor’s site “For Employers” page long enough, a chatbot will pop up.
+However, it appears not to respond to questions outside of its programming; instead, it will set up a sales call or redirect you to the website for an answer.
+It’s not a very helpful chatbot.

 Indeed Customer Reviews

-In general, Indeed has more reviews and higher customer ratings on third-party review websites.
-Customers rate it between three and five out of five stars depending on which review site you look at.
+In general, Indeed user reviews are more plentiful and offer higher ratings on third-party review websites.
+Customers rate it between 3 and 5 out of 5 stars, depending on which review site you look at.
 That’s much higher than Glassdoor.
 Employers tend to like the value and the number of candidates.
 Job seekers like its ease of use.
-However, the employees at Indeed rate it 3.5 out of five; that’s slightly lower than employees rate Glassdoor as an employer.

 Glassdoor Customer Reviews

 Based on third-party review sites, including Consumer Affairs, Glassdoor doesn’t have stellar reviews of its website or service.
-It’s rated about two out of five stars on average.
+It’s rated about 2 out of 5 stars, on average.
 Some customers like their customer service and others don’t.
 Job seekers claim that employers can remove bad reviews.
-On a positive note, employees of Glassdoor rate working at the company four out of five stars.

-Indeed and Glassdoor are both great tools for recruiting.
-We find Indeed to be the best job board for employers due to their free job postings, resume search tools and free applicant tracking features.
-Like Glassdoor, Indeed also has salary tools and company reviews.
-However, we recommend small businesses claim their free company page on both sites.
-It’s a great way to manage your employer brand.
+What you can be reassured of is that both Indeed and Glassdoor are great tools for recruiting.
+We find Indeed to be the best job board for employers due to its free job postings, resume search tools, and free applicant tracking features.
+Additionally, more job applicants know about Indeed than Glassdoor.